nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Default: `{}`
 - Sentry SDK [Basic Browser Options](https://docs.sentry.io/platforms/javascript/guides/vue/configuration/options/).
 - The specified keys will override common options set in the `config` key.
 - The value can be a string in which case it needs to be a file path (can use [webpack aliases](https://nuxtjs.org/docs/2.x/directory-structure/assets#aliases)) pointing to a javascript file whose default export (a function) returns the configuration object.
 This is necessary in case some of the options rely on imported values or can't be serialized.
-The function is passed the `Nuxt Context` argument and can be `async`.
+The function is passed a `Nuxt Context` argument and can be `async`.
 Example of how to enable [User Feedback](https://docs.sentry.io/platforms/javascript/enriching-events/user-feedback/) dialog:
   ```js [~/config/sentry-client-config.js]
   import { showReportDialog } from '@sentry/vue'